 For a more adventurous route, take the epic Savannah Way, traversing the tropical north from Cairns to Broome; follow the path of the Dreamtime sea serpent on the Warlu Way from Exmouth; hit the legendary Canning Stock Route, from Wiluna to Halls Creek; or the unsealed Tanami and Duncan Roads from Australia’s red centre to Halls Creek.

 The North West is well serviced by national and regional airlines, including Airnorth, Qantas and Virgin Australia.

 From Perth, you can fly direct to Paraburdoo, Newman, Karratha, Port Hedland, Broome, Derby and Kununurra.

 Daily flights connect Sydney, Melbourne, Adelaide and Brisbane with Broome, and from Darwin, there are flights to Broome, Port Hedland, Karratha and Kununurra.

 You can even make the North West part of an Asian adventure, by flying from Denpasar in Bali to Port Hedland.
 Get the latest scheduled flight information by visiting the airline websites.

 Budget travellers can embark on the ultimate roadtrip by bus, coach or tour, travelling from Perth or the eastern states.
-See Greyhound Australia, Integrity Coach Lines, or search for Australia-wide coach tours online.
+Search for Australia-wide coach tours online.

 Travel around the North West